Coronavirus (COVID-19) - Latest Updates

 Please help us keep footfall low by attending the appointment without a second adult or additional children.

-- Most GP appointments are carried out remotely by phone, video, or e-consultation
+- Many GP appointments are carried out remotely by phone, video, or e-consultation

-We can now only justify face to face GP consultations for people who need to have a specific examination carried out.
-This is necessary in order to manage the flow of people through the practice, reduce the risks to patients and staff, and preserve the available supplies of PPE.
+Just as before the pandemic, we continue to invite patients for a face to face GP consultation where there is need or when a specific examination is required.
+However many patient requests can be resolved in a telephone consultation, with the addition of video where it is helpful.
+These changes are necessary in order to reduce the flow of people through the practice, reduce the risks to patients and staff, and preserve the available supplies of PPE.
 We have found that most issues can be dealt with in this way, without the need for face to face examination, and we are able to continue to provide effective services with these changes.
 If you have symptoms that you would like advice on, please do get in touch rather than waiting for things to get back to normal, particularly if you are concerned about potential cancer symptoms, heart problems, or any other significant health issue.

 How to help us help you